chungchi300/chungchi300.github.io/source/_drafts/web-frontend/all-redux-analogy-in-one-page.md

 ---
 layout: post
-title: Important React and Redux Concept in one graph by analogy
+title: Important React and Redux Concept in one graph by metaphor
 category: Web前端
 keywords: Redux
 date: 2018-04-28 16:09:02